CRISP Carers Centre

 We have worked with local carers across Bournemouth, Poole and Dorset, and other statutory organisation to develop a Strategic Vision called Valuing Carers in Dorset.
 This sets out what carers think is important for us to focus on, up to 2020

-Dorset Advocacy work with Help and Care to help carers secure their rights, represent their views and obtain services they need.
-Tel: 0300 111 330
+Swan Advocacy help carers secure their rights, represent their views, and obtain services they need.
+Tel: 03333 447928

 Looking after family or friends after they leave hospital